rapid7/komand-plugin-sdk-python/README.md

 ## Release

-To release a new version of the Python SDK, the below steps must be followed:
+To release a new version of the InsightConnect Python Plugin Runtime, the below steps must be followed:

 1. Create a Pull Request with your changes to be merged into master
 2. Merge changes after receiving at least one approval
-3. Create a versioned tag off of release; version must follow SemVer
+3. Create a versioned tag off of release; version must follow [SemVer](https://semver.org/)
-4. [Travis CI](https://travis-ci.org/rapid7/komand-plugin-sdk-python) will perform a matrix build and release based on the recently created tag
+4. [Github Action](https://github.com/rapid7/komand-plugin-sdk-python/actions) will perform a matrix build and release based on the recently created tag for each Python version and Dockerfile in scope

-Travis utilizes a build matrix located in the [.travis.yml](.travis.yml) file located within the SDK to build with the desired Python versions and then push them to their respective repositories.

 ## Changelog

 * 4.0.0 - Add API, plugin spec, plugin info, list actions/triggers and status routes | Add docstrings for existing routes | End support for Python2 and PyPy | Add development details to README |
- Add run-local makefile rule for ease of development
+ Add run-local makefile rule for ease of development | Rebrand SDK to InsightConnect Python Plugin Runtime
 * 3.3.0 - Add webserver route to allow for threading changes
 * 3.2.0 - Add new ConnectionTestException/PluginException presets:
  UNKNOWN, BASE64_ENCODE, BASE64_DECODE, INVALID_JSON |